-GPS problems are not that common anymore as GPS units are improved in terms of reliability and software.
+GPS problems are not that common anymore as GPS units have significantly improved in both terms of reliability and software.
+The electronics has improved as have most things and the system is no longer subject to deliberate degradation.
 The modern boat GPS is generally very reliable if properly installed and setup in accordance with manufacturers instructions.
 But there are factors that are beyond the average boaters control.
 But if your navigation depends on accurate GPS information you do need to understand the larger factors.

 Errors can be as great as 20-30 meters during the day and 5 meters at night.
 There is the Multipath Effect which occurs when signals from a satellite travelling to a receiver arrive at slightly different times due to reflection or alteration.
 The effect is that positions may be derived off the “bad” signal, resulting in an inaccuracy.
 Finally there is satellite integrity where the signal being transmitted from a satellite is corrupt due to a malfunction, and not very common.